 251C.
-The History of Russia to 1917.
+The History of Russia to 1796.
 4 semester hours.

-Survey of Russian history from the formation of the Kievan state to the collapse of the Tsarist autocracy.
+"Survey of Russian history from the formation of the Kievan state to the death of Catherine the Great.
 Writing intensive.
-Every year.
+Alternate years.

-252C.
-The History of Russia Since 1917.
+252H/C. The History of Russia Since 1796.
 4 semester hours.

-Study of the establishment of the Soviet Union, its social, economic, political and cultural development, and its dissolution.
+Survey Study of the decline of the Russian Empire, and the rise of the Soviet Union with emphasis on Russia's social, economic, political and cultural development.
 Writing intensive.
-Every year.
+Alternate years.